 "It's been hard for me to get a job, but I like this one because we move around a lot," she said, adding that transit passengers often thank the crews for their work and local businesses have handed out sandwiches in gratitude.

-Kandaras notes that public transit is a "community asset and and we strongly believe others should be invited to join us in this work."
+Kandaras said public transit is a "community asset and and we strongly believe others should be invited to join us in this work."

-Metro Transit has partnered with other community-based organizations to focus on issues experienced on transit such as substance abuse and homelessness through its Transit Service Intervention Project and a new partnership with the St. Paul Downtown Alliance that will bring the agency's safety ambassadors to downtown stations beginning next year.
+Metro Transit has partnered with other community-based organizations to focus on transit issues, such as substance abuse and homelessness, through its Transit Service Intervention Project.
+A new partnership with the St. Paul Downtown Alliance will bring the agency's safety ambassadors to downtown stations beginning next year.

 The partnership with Listening House "is one of the many ways we're working collaboratively with the communities we serve, and a clear illustration of our mission to not only connect people but to strengthen communities and improve lives," Kandaras said.